urmi-21/pyrpipe/README.md

 * Easily integrated into workflow managers like Snakemake and NextFlow

-## What it does
-Allows fast and easy development of bioinformatics pipelines in python by providing
-* a high level api to popular RNA-Seq processing tools -- downloading, trimming, alignment, quantificantion and assembly
-* optimizes program parameters based on the data
-* a general framework to execute any linux command from python
-* comprehensive logging features to log all the commands, output and their return status
-* report generating features for easy sharing, reproducing, benchmarking and debugging

 ## What it CAN NOT do by itself
 * Schedule jobs